We use abbreviations and acronyms all the time, but what do they mean?

 3. What does sic mean?

 The most common form of the word sic is as an adverb to indicate an error in quoted material.

 When the person being quoted makes a grammatical error or a spelling error, the person writing the quote inserts sic in square brackets.
 It indicates that the quoted text includes errors made in the original quote.

 Sic is a Latin word that derives from the expression, sic erat scriptum.
-It means, thus it was written, and indicates that the mistake was in the original document and that it is not a misquote.
+It means, thus it was written, or intentionally so written and indicates that the mistake was in the original document and that it is not a misquote.

 It is important to note that you should never write sic when referring to grammatical or spelling variations between British and American English.